lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 This trimester Hardhat Enterprises aims to:
 - Achieve an engaging learning experience for students within the company.
 - Achieve an opportunity for students to gain cross-department/project experience and the chance to share their expertise outside of their project team.
 - Continue maturing the five projects; AppAttack; Breaking CAPTCHA; Fortify; and NASA Protocol Exploits.
 These projects will continue into future trimesters and allow students to showcase their skills.
-All projects will be open source for students to show to future employers.
+All projects will be open source for students to show to prospective employers.
 <div style="page-break-after: always;"></div>

 ## Company Structure and Projects Overview
-This trimester (T3/2022), the company is working on five different projects, each supporting the goals of the company in a different way.
+This trimester (T3/2022), the company is working on four different projects, each supporting the company's goals in another way.
+Unfortunately, given the limited number of members this trimester, our fifth project, the Penetration testing GUI has been suspended until further notice.

 ### Breaking CAPTCHA
 #### Overview, Goals, and Objectives

 The goal of the Breaking CAPTCHA project is to develop machine learning, AI, and computer vision models to autonomously solve CAPTCHA problems.
 The final product of the project will be to provide end users with an interface to solve these CAPTCHA problems.
 This user interface will be the focus of future iterations.
 The Hardhat Director wants a product that improves upon current open-source solutions for this problem.
 As a result, the models to be produced will need to be either more accurate, reliable, or solve a novel issue facing current CAPTCHA solving models.
-This will be done through several steps, including research and development, creating of models, and deployment of models as well as engineering of deployment and model pipelines.
-This will be supported by cloud infrastructure developed to solve storage, processing, DevOps and handover issues allowing for the production of ‘infrastructure as code’ artefacts.
+This will be done through several steps, including research and development, creating of models, and deployment of models, as well as engineering of deployment and model pipelines.
+This will be supported by cloud infrastructure developed to solve storage, processing, DevOps, and handover issues allowing for the production of ‘infrastructure as code’ artifacts.

 #### Aims for Trimester